Tips on Caring for People Who Have Dementia

 You’ve had one of those days.
 You feel worn out, emotionally charged and exhausted all at once.
 You could ring an old friend, chat it out.
 You could go for a walk and get it out of your system.
 Both good options.
 But on some days, we all need the company of others who can truly empathise.
 Someone who can nod along, offer insights and laugh with us at the moments we can’t control.

 Sharing experiences of dementia with a support group can improve your outlook on the condition, help reduce stress levels and ultimately, keep you feeling happy.
 Find out more about support groups near you.

 Becoming a caregiver can be extremely rewarding, but it can also be frustrating at times.
 Curam carers can offer respite care, or specialist dementia care.
 You can choose if you want care support for a few hours, a few days or full-time.

 Having a break from care is important.
-Join today, and through Curam you can find a carer who will help.
-Help you stay positive.
-Help you find time for hobbies and self care.
-Help you remain the best caregiver for your loved one.
+Join today to find a Curam carer that can help - help you stay positive and find time for hobbies or self care so you can remain the best caregiver for your loved one.